dp-beck/ToolShare/README.md

 requests to borrow your tools.
 The app displays due dates so that you can track how long someone has had your tool.

+You can access the app at https://toolshare.azurewebsites.net.

-## Instructions: running the App locally
+## Instructions: running the app locally

 1. Clone the repo to your local machine.
-2. There are two projects to run, as the API and UI are separate projects:
+2. There are two projects to launch, as the API and UI are separate projects:
-ToolShare.API and ToolShare.UI
+ToolShare.API and ToolShare.UI.
+Please launch both projects.
 3. The App uses a local SQLITE database with seed data.
 Upon launching the API, a new database will be spun up with sample data, including sample users.
-You can test the app using one of these fake users.

-User Name: fredjones
-Password: Passw0rd!
+So, you do not need to create your own database before launching the projects.

+## Seed Data

-You can also register a new user to experience what the app is like for a completely new user.
+Feel free to create a new user to get a sense for what the site looks like for a new user.

-** IN PROGRESS **
+The site has also been seeded with several fake users so that you can get a feel for the site as it may be experienced by users with different roles.
+Access the site with the following usernames to see the site through these fake users' experience.
+The password for all these fake users is Passw0rd!

+### Pod Managers
+1. fredjones
+2. tomsmith

+### Pod Users
+1. wendy123
+2. janedoe
+3. Sunshine

+### No Pod Users
+1. jonjon
+2. SharpScissors

 ## Features
 This app was created as the capstone project for the Code Kentucky Software